1. What is AI X-Risk?

 Significant hurdles exist in ensuring AI safety:

-• Specifying Human Values: Defining complex, evolving values is hard (Value Specification).
+• Specifying Human Values: Defining complex, evolving values is hard ( Value Specification ).

 • Scalable Oversight: Supervising superhuman systems.

-• Predicting Emergent Capabilities: Hard to anticipate abilities from scaling (Emergence).
+• Predicting Emergent Capabilities: Hard to anticipate abilities from scaling ( Emergence ).

 • Coordination Failure: Difficulty in global cooperation.

-• Detecting Deception: Verifying an AI isn't pretending alignment (Deception Detection).
+• Detecting Deception: Verifying an AI isn't pretending alignment ( Deception Detection ).

-• Goodhart's Law / Proxy Gaming: Optimizing metrics wrongly.
+• Proxy Gaming: Optimizing metrics wrongly.

 • Robustness & Generalization: Safe behavior outside training.